Motorcycle gas tanks are the first thing you notice on a bike, right?

-Of course, there are already plenty of cool things to look at on a bike.
+Of course, there are already plenty of other cool features on a motorcycle.

 You want to check out the motor, the exhaust system, the shocks, the bars…